K-Bharath-Vardhan/SI-GuidedProject-600206-1697472221/5. Performance and Final Submission Phase/Readme.md

 A comprehensive collection of records, reports, and documents that capture and organize information related to our project, including its objectives, plans, progress, financial aspects, risks, and outcomes.

+Project Documentation Drive Link: https://drive.google.com/file/d/15fGHi3Hrgi6zTbSORIMCZE-_kv-hCBhu/view?usp=drive_link

+Project Demo Video Drive Link: https://drive.google.com/file/d/1LHfqh6Hni-K2daN977YJAeF9a8XioWep/view?usp=drive_link

 Utilize these resources to ensure a smooth and successful final submission and performance phase of the Ship Classification Project!

-Project Documentation Drive Link: https://drive.google.com/file/d/19XQjRPbo23aj_rQz9h43FsmC6WF6oQp2/view?usp=sharing

-Project Demo Video Drive Link: https://drive.google.com/file/d/1LHfqh6Hni-K2daN977YJAeF9a8XioWep/view?usp=drive_link